bmxdemo/bmxproject/logbook/postings/20170622_ToneStability_and_Acrylic/index.md

 |Figure 1|![alt-text](../20170622_ToneStability_and_Acrylic/zoom.png)|
 |:---:|:---:|

+Some things to note immediately in the four-plot breakdown: there are clearly patterns in the "no" and "low" amplitude regions.
+A repetitive, sinusoidal pattern is found in the "no" region, and an enveloped sine wave is in the "low" region, as seen in the plots.
+These patterns are not seen in the medium and high regions, which resemble traditional stochastic noise.
+I am not quite sure what the physical significance of this is.

 Next, I updated to work with 8+ hours of data.
 Here is a plot of the spread of measured amplitude (measured-mean)/mean, where the mean is taken to be the mean value in the first hour of collection, so as to see any time-dependent variations in the mean.